simplyinsured-actions/simplyinsured-actions/README.md

 - 👀 I’m interested in autmating SimplyInsured Github Actions
 - 📫 How to reach me eng@simplyinsured.com  -- login information including 2FA in LastPass
 - 😄 Pronouns: it, it, its
-- ⚡ Fun fact: "Insider Plus My" anagrams to SimplyInsured
+- ⚡ Fun fact: "My Insider Plus" anagrams to SimplyInsured

 <!---
 simplyinsured-actions/simplyinsured-actions is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.